salmanhiro/salmanhiro/README.md

 🔭 I am currently working on Allure AI as Software Engineer.

-👯 I am looking to collaborate on open source scientifict project, and will spend my weekend for that.
+👯 I am looking to collaborate on open source science project, and will spend my weekend for that.